How to Do Astrophotography: Tips, Techniques, and Gear Guide

 Choose the Right Equipment

 Your camera, lens, and sturdy support are foundational elements in astrophotography.
 A DSLR or mirrorless camera with manual mode is essential.
-Use a sturdy trivet to keep your camera stable, and select a lens that suits the celestial objects you wish to capture.
+Use a sturdy trivet to keep your camera stable, and select a lens that suits the celestial objects you wish to see.
+Investing in the right equipment will greatly enhance your ability to capture clear and detailed celestial scenes.

 Understanding Exposure